 Appeals: A student may submit a written appeal documenting mitigating circumstances (e.g., serious illness of student or family member, death of a relative), within seven (7) calendar days of the determination of their unsatisfactory academic progress.

 Appeals should be sent to the Office of Student Financial Services and will be reviewed by the Financial Aid Appeals Committee within ten (10) calendar days of receipt of the appeal.
 The student will receive written notification of the committee’s decision within seven (7) calendar days.
 Decisions of the Financial Aid Appeals Committee may be appealed to the Rocky Vista University Provost.

 Appeals should be submitted to the Office of Student Financial Services and must include:

-- A written academic plan or letter from the Program Director or their designee.
+- A written academic plan or letter from the SPC and/or the Associate/Assistant Dean of Student Affairs.
 The academic plan must ensure that the student is able to meet SAP standards by a specific point in time.

 If the appeal is granted, and it is determined that the student should be able to meet SAP standards by the end of the subsequent payment period, they may be placed on financial aid probation without an academic plan.
 A student’s progress must be reviewed at the end of their probationary period.
 If the student is meeting the SAP requirements, they will go back into good standing.
 If the student does not meet the SAP requirements, they will again become ineligible for financial aid with the opportunity to re-appeal.